BASED ON POLICY NUMBER AND TITLE:

 - FACULTY AND STAFF RESTRICTIONS

 The Registrar permits faculty and employees of TTC who have a "legitimate educational interest" in the student education records access to computerized permanent student education records in the college's student records database.
 The Registrar identifies security levels in the student records database based on the employee’s position at the college.
-Except as noted above, no faculty or employee outside the Registrar's office has access to view student education records without the prior consent of the Dean of Enrollment Management.
-The Registrar will report any security violations to the Assistant Vice President for Student Services for appropriate action or referral to other college authorities.
+Except as noted above, no faculty or employee outside the Registrar's office has access to view student education records without the prior consent of the Vice President for Student Services.
+The Registrar will report any security violations to the Chief of Staff for Student Services for appropriate action or referral to other college authorities.